sholappa/toSaunaOrNot/README.md

 How to use:

 The script is designed to be run once a day with Cron or Task Scheduler.
-Once run a .csv file will be saved to root folder and the earlier file will be removed in the process.
+Once ran, a .csv file will be saved to root folder and the earlier file will be removed in the process.

 Technologies Used: